- HOME >

 Yunnan is the kingdom of sustainable tea garden

-Nowadays tea trees are grown in many countries.
-However, based on my experience, Yunnan China is second to none in the abundance of sustainable tea garden.
-Yunnan province has large land area that is even bigger than the country area of Japan.
-Out of Yunnan, 90% consists of mountains.
-Usually the more remote village it is, the more sustainable tea garden we can find.
-In those remote or less famous area, tea trees are left in nature.
-The owner of garden only carries out weeding once a year before plucking tea.
-I devoted nearly two months every year for Yunnan tea.
-It is because I was fascinated by the large number of sustainable gardens in Yunnan.
+ea trees are now grown in many countries, but in my experience, Yunnan province in China is second to none in terms of sustainable tea gardens.
+Yunnan has a large land area, even bigger than that of Japan.
+90% of the province is covered with mountains, and in the more remote villages, you can find more sustainable tea gardens that are left in their natural state.
+The garden owners only carry out weeding once a year before plucking tea.
+I have devoted nearly two months every year to exploring Yunnan’s tea gardens, and I am always fascinated by the abundance of sustainable gardens there.

-Although I mentioned there are many sustainable tea gardens in Yunnan, it does not mean sustainable tea gardens are everywhere in Yunnan.
-Based on my experience, more than 95% of tea gardens are fertilized.
-The sustainable gardens are only left in the remote mountain that is far away from the village centre.
-As a common trend in China, once the tea production area gets famous. the price of tea is sky-rocketed.
-Subsequently, the tea garden owner applies a lot of fertilizer hoping that they can increase both the production and income.
+However, even though there are many sustainable tea gardens in Yunnan, they are not everywhere.
+Based on my experience, over 95% of tea gardens in Yunnan are fertilized.
+Sustainable gardens are only found in remote mountain areas that are far away from the village centers.
+As is common in China, once a tea production area becomes famous, the price of tea skyrockets, and tea garden owners often resort to using more fertilizers to increase their production and income.
+Therefore, it’s important to preserve and protect the existing sustainable tea gardens in Yunnan and elsewhere.

 Tea garden used animal faeces: Tea leaf turns dark green, bigger and the trunk of tree becomes brown.